DynoCC/Dyno-Custom-Commands/staff.md

 ## Main Helpers
 [@QuinnTDIP](https://www.github.com/QuinnTDIP)<br/>
-Quinn has been using Discord for way too long now.
-He's been with DCC for about a year, and loves cats, The Guide, and someother random things as well!
-He also has a strange liking of 1984.
-Go figure.
+Quinn is Big Brother, and Big Brother is the Party.
+Also uses Discord way too much.
+Is always watching.
+2+2=5.
+Also has been with DCC for way too long, and really loves... umm..... cats?
+If having 3 counts?

 [@TheRoboticon](https://github.com/TheRoboticon)<br/>
 NO BIO YET.
 PLEASE WAIT.